Nasir-6/health-first-front-end-project/README.md

 ### Functional Login System
 ![Login system features](https://github.com/Nasir-6/health-first-front-end-project/blob/main/demo_gifs/login_system_demo.gif)
-- In order to login, the user must choose whether they are a doctor or patient
+- Users can log in as a doctor or patient
-- Then input their name and id in order to login
+- They both their name and id in order to login successfully
 - Warning text is shown if incorrect details are used
 - Redirects to the user's dedicated page to show all appointments
-- Keeps users logged in until they logout
+- Keeps users logged in until they log out

-### Intuitive booking system
+### Intuitive Booking System
 ![booking system features](https://github.com/Nasir-6/health-first-front-end-project/blob/main/demo_gifs/Booking_system_demo.gif)
 - Clean design laying out all current appointments
 - Intuitive booking system allowing doctors to update, cancel or create new appointments